 3. Reduce Your Labour Costs

 Since it is the employees who are the driving force in your restaurant, one usually tends to hire the best ones and that too in bulk.
 However, you need to focus on the quality of your staff and not on the quantity, and that is where you increase your restaurant expenses.
-Some of the best ways to control labor costs are:
+Some of the best ways for controlling your restaurant costs by monitoring the labor costs are:

 - Hiring Seasonal Staff: Instead of keeping a large staff force all around the year, what you can do is employ seasonal staff who will help you manage the extra crowd that comes in during the festive season.